 The raspberry is an aggregate fruit, which means that it is composed of many small individual fruits that come from multiple ovaries in a single flower.
 Each small sphere that makes up the structure of the raspberry is known as a drupelet, and each one has its own seed.
 On average, a single raspberry has 100 to 120 seeds.

-Raspberries that are grown commercially are red, purple, blue, gold or black in colour.
+Raspberries that are grown commercially are red, gold or black in colour.
 Other colours such as purple and blue can be found but have very limited availability each season.
 The gold raspberry is considered the sweetest variety, even though they are in fact albino-like variants of black or red raspberries which retain the distinctive flavour of their respective species.

 Traditionally, raspberries were a midsummer crop, but with new technology, cultivars, and transportation, they are now available throughout the year.